Have you already been diagnosed with a Nodule?

 Thyroid specialists dedicated to exceptional care

 At Texas Diabetes & Endocrinology, our board-certified physicians are experts in all Thyroid conditions, including Hypothyroidism, Hyperthyroidism, Thyroid nodules and Thyroid cancer.
 These conditions typically require monitoring and diagnostic tests as part of the treatment regimen.
 We are a full-service clinic and offer Thyroid ultrasounds and biopsies here, on-site in the comfort of an outpatient setting for your convenience.
+This is a significant advantage, since your specialist can review your imaging in real-time and in detail.

 Thyroid patients can expect to see their Endocrinologist in addition to a Physician Extender in developing and maintaining a treatment plan for their condition.
 Our staff is dedicated to providing individualized care.
 We don’t believe in a “one size fits all” treatment plan.
 Our physicians and extenders take the time to get to know their patients and work diligently to find a plan that is based upon the patient’s needs.